Understanding Trauma in Calgary | EMDR & Therapy for Healing | NU Psychology

 What Trauma Really Looks Like: Subtle Signs You May Need Support

 When people hear the word trauma, they often picture war, accidents, or major disasters.
 But trauma can also come from experiences that didn’t look dramatic from the outside — a childhood filled with criticism, a breakup that shook your identity, or years of emotional neglect.
+At NU Psychology in Calgary, we help adults and teens understand that trauma isn’t defined by what happened — it’s defined by how your nervous system experienced it.

 The Many Faces of Trauma

 You might have experienced trauma if you’ve ever felt unsafe, unseen, or powerless — and those feelings still echo today.
-Common yet subtle signs include:

 Feeling emotionally numb or disconnected